microsoft/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 ### Apply the MixedRealityDataProvider attribute

 The final step of creating an input system data provider is to apply the [`MixedRealityDataProvider`](xref:Microsoft.MixedReality.Toolkit.MixedRealityDataProviderAttribute) attribute to the class.
-This is an optional step that allows for setting the default profile and platform(s) for the provider, when selected in the input system profile.
+This step enables setting the default profile and platform(s) for the provider, when selected in the input system profile.

 ``` c#
 [MixedRealityDataProvider(